 You may take pictures, but must turn off the flash while in the exhibit.
 Video is not permitted in the galleries.

 Box lunches are available to school groups.
 For information, please call 615-416-7737.

 Do you have any opportunities for professional development?
 How much does it cost?

 Free professional development workshops assist teachers in preparing students for participating in our various school programs.
 Most workshops are scheduled on weekdays from 9:30 a.m. to 3:00 p.m.
-For more information or to make a reservation, contact the school programs manager.
+For more information or to make a reservation, contact email@example.com.

 Do you have any opportunities for homeschool families?

 Homeschool groups of ten or more students may participate in any of our school programs.
-Is It a Fiddle or a Violin? offers three dates exclusively for homeschool groups each school year.
-For information on our offerings for homeschools, please visit our Homeschool Programs page.
+Homeschool families that do not meet this minimum are encouraged to participate in program-specific Homeschool Days.
+For information on our offerings for homeschoolers, please visit our Homeschool Programs page.